idanmoradarthas/DataScienceUtils/docs/source/metrics.rst

 Code Example
 ============
-In this example we'll divide the data into train and test sets, decide on which classifiers we want to measure and plot the results::
+In this example, we'll divide the data into train and test sets, decide on which classifiers we want to measure, and plot the results::

     from matplotlib import pyplot as plt